sharhaynes/Sign-Language-Text-to-Speech-Detector/README.md

 This project was developed in response to the persistent communication barriers faced by deaf individuals in Barbados, where approximately **5,654 persons** live with some degree of hearing loss.
 Existing assistive technologies often lack cultural and linguistic relevance to the Caribbean context.

-CaribSign addresses this by building a locally informed ASL recognition system that operates on widely available hardware.
+CaribSign addresses this by building a locally informed sign language recognition system that operates on widely available hardware.
 ---
+This project references the work done by

 ## Features